 Yes, all Australian citizens interested in moving to Poland for long-term stays (defined as visits longer than 90 days) must apply for a visa.
 Considering that the duration of the stay is of minimum 90 days, this will also imply that the foreigner will have to apply for a residence permit, which is required for all foreigners moving to Poland for at least three consecutive months.

-In this case, a person moving to Poland from Australia should apply for a D-type visa (national visa).
+In this case, a person who wants to relocate to Poland from Australia should apply for a D-type visa (national visa).
 The document grants the right of living here for a period of maximum one year and it also provides the opportunity of traveling to all Schengen states.
 Our immigration lawyer in Poland can present the steps Australians should follow for the issuance of the document, and you may find below some of the basic requirements:

 • a visa application form signed and completed with the required information;